 Banking has changed over the years.
 Here's why you should think about going fully digital.

 There are endless factors to consider when deciding how to manage your money, and there’s no shortage of confusing options in today’s market.
 What we know for sure is that more and more people are opting to do their banking online or with an app on their phone instead of at a branch.

-Studies show that online and mobile banking have increased by about 30% since the start of COVID-19 shutdowns, and experts foresee those trends continuing into a post-pandemic future.
+Studies show that roughly 43.5% of consumers since 2021 have increasingly chosen online and mobile banking, and experts foresee those trends continuing into the future.